 11. Keep a travel journal.
 Force yourself into the habit of writing every day.
 You’ll thank yourself later.

 12. There are many ways to earn money while traveling if you keep your eyes peeled and get creative.
 If you’re on a long trip, it feels good to work on a project and feel productive (even if it’s just a few hours per week).
+That said, learning how to become a digital nomad definitely has an exhausting learning curve.

 13. Speaking of which, stay on the lookout for opportunities.
 The more people you meet, the higher the odds of stumbling on cool opportunities you’d never find at home.